TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. method:: shlex.get_token()

    Return a token.
 If tokens have been stacked using :meth:`push_token`, pop a token off the stack.
-Otherwise, read one from the input stream.
+Otherwise, read one kutoka the input stream.
 If reading encounters an immediate end-of-file, :attr:`eof` is returned (the empty string (``''``) in non-POSIX mode, and ``None`` in POSIX mode).